 Why is car insurance so expensive?
-This is a question that people ask themselves all the time.
+This is a question people ask themselves all the time.
 It feels as if premiums rise every year, even if your record is spotless.
 Insurers consider multiple factors when they calculate your rates.
-These factors include things that you can control like your driving record or credit rating.
+These include things that you can control, like your driving record or credit rating.
 But they could also be things that have nothing to do with your record, like your age or gender.

 Either way, there are plenty of factors that can tip your car insurance costs to the expensive side.
 However, there are ways to ensure that you don’t pay too much for coverage.
 You can get discounts, lower your driving risks, or even move to a different area.

 This article will break down all the factors that could be causing your auto insurance to be so expensive.
 We’ll tell you how to lower your rates so that you don’t pay too much.
 You’ll also get answers to some of the most common questions regarding insurance rates.